2

 User expressions

-User fields point back to a particular user in your system.
-Data about that user is pulled from the user management table.
+User fields reference a specific user in your system; their details are retrieved from the user management table.

 System field